DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

  - [Who Moved My Cheese: An Amazing Way to Deal with Change in Your Work and in Your Life](https://www.amazon.co.uk/Who-Moved-My-Cheese-Amazing/dp/0091816971)
  - [Our Iceberg is Melting: Changing and Succeeding Under Any Conditions](https://www.amazon.co.uk/Our-Iceberg-Melting-Succeeding-Conditions/dp/1509830111/)

-## Change Engineering

-...

-**Topics to cover and ideas**

- - what is it
- - see my slideshare presentation